ICTU/quality-time/docs/src/development.md

 In this scenario, we run the [bespoke components](software.md#bespoke-components) from shells and the [standard components](software.md#standard-components) and [test components](software.md#test-components) as Docker containers.

 The advantage of this scenario is that you don't need to rebuild the bespoke container images while developing.
-Also, the two server components and the frontend component have auto-reload, meaning that when you edit the code, they will restart and run the new code automatically.
+Also, the server component and the frontend component have auto-reload, meaning that when you edit the code, they will restart and run the new code automatically.
 The collector and notifier components don't have auto-reload, and need to stopped and started by hand to activate new code.

 ##### Start standard and test components in Docker